MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-update-system-files.md

 By default, this workflow will apply any updates to the workflow files (in the .github\workflows folder) or system scripts (in the .AL-Go folder) from the template repository used to spin up the repository.
 If you want to change branch or template URL, you can specify the `templateUrl@branch` when you run the workflow.

+## Next steps

+Next, you can go to [Use Azure KeyVault for Secrets with AL-Go](algo-enable-keyvault-app-development.md).

 ## See also